How to set up a reef tank

 You’ll need the right tank and cabinet to get you started in reefkeeping.
 Reef tanks are typically wide, front to back, to accommodate lots of rock work, growing corals and to better offer the illusion of being underwater in the ocean.
 Many of the best reef tanks are 60cm front to back.
 Browse reef aquariums and you’ll also notice that most are open-topped.
 This is so that powerful lighting can be attached and oxygen can diffuse into the water and carbon dioxide can gas-off.

 There is a risk of fish jumping out of an open-topped tank, however, cover nets are available, and if you have to have a closed marine aquarium with a hood, there are tanks for you too.
-Go for as large a marine tank as you can fit, as larger tanks allow for more fish and some of the most sought after fish like surgeonfish and angelfish.
+Go for as large a marine tank as you can fit, as larger tanks allow for more fish and some of the most sought after saltwater fish like surgeonfish and angelfish.
 Choose a tank that is too small and you may not be able to have a bright Yellow tang or a deep blue Regal tang.

-Corals come from very clean, clear waters so we need to recirculate and purify that water in the reef aquarium in order for them to thrive.
+Corals come from very clean, clear waters so we need to recirculate and purify that water in the saltwater aquarium in order for them to thrive.
 Marine filtration differs from standard freshwater filtration in that it often uses an extra piece of equipment called a protein skimmer.

 Coral reefs are subject to strong currents and corals use water to bring them their food, wash away their waste and even help them to reproduce.
 We use wave-making pumps to create, strong, chaotic flow like reef fish and corals are used to in nature.
 A total tank turnover of 20-50 times is ideal, so a 400-litre reef tank would need an 8000lph-20000lph turnover.
 Ideally from two controllable wave-making pumps.